babeheim/docs-test/Customize-Font-Awesome.md

 Pick up the one which better fits your needs.

 ## The Hard Way

+⚠️ Outdated information.
+Please wait for the main repository to reflect FA5 changes

 *Note that you may need commercial software*